 Uptake of Solar power has reached unprecedented levels in Australia in 2020.
-With a large amount of people being forced to work from home, many have decided to capitalise on solar power and cut their power costs.
+A leader in solar panels Newcastle explain that they have seen an increase is solar panel inquiries with a large amount of people being forced to work from home, many have decided to capitalise on solar power and cut their power costs.

 What does your house need to have solar?
 Many of us know that solar panels are usually installed on your roof.
 But did you realise that there’s a precise science to work out which way will maximise the amount of power you can generate?

 A direct north orientation has always been the optimum for rooftop panels in Melbourne, but that’s not always possible.
 So what if your panels don’t face north?
 Well east or west facing panels experience a 12% loss, north-east or north-west a 5% loss and south facing panels a 28% loss in output.
 However, if you can’t orientate your panels directly north, then placing them in multiple directions may help you to recover some of these losses

 As far as the angles of your panels are concerned, you are most probably fine.
 Most roofs are between 15 degrees to 22.5 degrees, which is just under the optimum angle, but doesn’t result in much of a loss (only 4% for a 15 degree angle).
 For a flat roof, however, we seriously suggest that you install your panels on a tilt frame.
 Otherwise you can void your warranty and dramatically reduce not only your output, but your efficiency as well.